auremoser/mozsci/log/worklog.md

 * updated location data in table for [fellowship report](https://docs.google.com/document/d/1zC-Mdpl43pC55XbV9RyT4YoqCl0YWEDF5nQ3DhvDvz0/edit?ts=59c26f90#)
 * get beatrice aspiration meeting - share lessons learned, share template workplan, list of outcomes/goals for the event and also for the year of fellowships bullet points (measurable things the determine success)

+## 9/23/17
+* sent welcome email
+* flew to Toronto
+* setup the room and swag with steph
+* ordered bagels
+* made arrangements for evening sit-down
+* lots of github issues for Mozfest
+*

 ## TODO